What is CINC?

 The Connecting in North Carolina (CINC) Faculty/Staff Development Tour began in 1995.
 Throughout the years, the tour has made a tremendous impact on the faculty and staff who have participated in the five day tour.
 Faculty/staff participation in the tour has created a greater appreciation of NC Culture and history for the students in their classes and has enhanced their personal understanding and connection with the vast footprint of teaching, research, and engagement that NC State University has in the State of North Carolina.
 Budget reductions over the last several years have taken a toll on the financial resources available for the continuation of same five day tour format.
 The more recent tours are a one to two day experience.
 We invite you to take a look at the pictures from past tours as well as the itinerary from the May, 2015 tour.

 When Is the Next Tour?

-The next day or day and a half tour will be scheduled for May of 2018.
+The next day or day and a half tour will be scheduled for Fall of 2019.
 If you have questions, please contact us at 919.515.3373.

 In the Path of Robert Frost

 This program takes new faculty and EHRA professionals on a tour to the hometowns of our students and introduces them to our land-grant mission at work across North Carolina.
 Taking our cue from Robert Frost, the tour is a better, if less traveled, route to a mutual understanding of who we are, what we do, and what better-informed faculty, staff, and students can do together.

 |I shall be telling this with a sigh

 Two roads diverged in a wood, and I —

 I took the one less traveled by,

 And that has made all the difference.— Robert Frost